bendalab/plottools/docs/structure.md

 `fig.subplots_adjust()`.
 A good plot does not have excessive white space.
-In particular if you include your figure in a LaTeX document it is much simpler to handle when it tightly fills the figure canvas. `fig.tight_layout()` usually does not work instead, but you may give a try to the `constrained_layout` argument to `plt.subplots()`.
+In particular if you include your figure in a LaTeX document it is much simpler to handle when it tightly fills the figure canvas. `fig.tight_layout()` usually does not work, but you may give a try to the `constrained_layout` argument to `plt.subplots()`.
 A problem with `fig.subplots_adjust()` is, that the figure margins are specified relative to the figure size.
-When changing the figure size you need to re-adjust the figure margins, which is pretty annoying.
+Whenever changing the figure size you need to readjust the figure margins, which is pretty annoying.
 Alternatively you may use the `topm`, `bottomm`, `leftm`, `rightm` arguments introduced by the [plottools.subplots](subplots#figure-margins) module, that allow to specify the margins in units of the font size.